What is an Overtime Policy?

-- Division Earning: This tells the system what Earning Code to use for Overtime Hours.
-The Earning Code will dictate what rate those hours should be paid as.
+Division Earning: This tells the system what Earning Code to use for Overtime Hours.
+The Earning Code will dictate what rate those hours should be paid at.

-- Is Comp Time: This can be used to disqualify hours that would fall within the range from Overtime.
+Is Comp Time: This can be used to disqualify hours that would fall within the range of Overtime.
 Think of it sort of like flipping the policy over- instead of counting those hours towards it, the system would ignore them.

 Why is the start day of my week so important?

-For example, if you have a weekly-based Overtime Policy, and Jan 1 is a Sunday, that means your work week is Jan 1st thru Jan 7th.
-If you set the beginning of the week to Sunday, the policy will know to take all hours worked within that week into calculation, but nothing after or before.
+For example, if you have a weekly-based Overtime Policy, and Jan 1 is a Sunday, that means your workweek is Jan 1st thru Jan 7th.
+If you set the beginning of the week to Sunday, the policy will know to take all hours worked within that week into the calculation, but nothing after or before.

 Now, take the same example but set the start of the week to Wednesday.
 Now the system will total up all hours between the days of Jan 4th thru Jan 11th.

 If you have any further questions on this subject, you can reach out to our team at 1-800-610-9501, or, use our in-app messaging feature by logging into our secure site and initiating a conversation.

 To learn more about our cost-effective and user-friendly cloud-based time and attendance software, check out our website at Fingercheck.com.
 Interested in our services?
 Sign up for a 30-day free trial and get started with FingerCheck today.